-- You will be billed \$0.25 per minute (\$15 per hour) based upon when your student is checked out of the Extended Day Education program. - The incurred charges will be placed on your account and a statement will be emailed to you on the first week of each month.
+• You will be billed \$0.25 per minute (\$15 per hour) based upon when your student is checked out of the Extended Day Education program.

+- The incurred charges will be placed on your account and a statement will be emailed to you on the first of each month.
 Payment is due upon receipt.
-All balances must be kept current in order for your child to utilize Extended Day services.

-• Due to traffic, weather etc., the duration of dismissal could vary from day to day.
+All balances must be kept current in order for your child to utilize Extended Day Education services. - Due to traffic, weather etc., the duration of dismissal could vary from day to day.
 Therefore, we are providing a (billing) grace period until 3:30 p.m.
 Per minute charges will begin at 3:30 p.m.
+Per minute charges will begin at 12:30 on all early release days.